Walter Dicketts: Later life

 After leaving MI5 in 1943 Dicketts imported oranges into England from South America and became involved in a variety of different businesses, including property development.
-When his businesses began to fail, Dicketts and his wife Judit fled to East Grinstead, where he established himself as a wealthy philanthropist called Charles Stewart Pollock.
+When his businesses began to fail, Dicketts and his wife Judith fled to East Grinstead, where he established himself as a wealthy philanthropist called Charles Stewart Pollock.
 He became very successful, owned a manor house, and drove around in a white Rolls-Royce.
-The money he obtained from investors was used to repay other investors and in classic Ponzi style, his businesses began to collapse and Dicketts was unable to repay his debts and soon gave himself up to police.
+The money he obtained from investors was used to repay other investors and in classic Ponzi scheme style, his businesses began to collapse and Dicketts was unable to repay his debts and soon gave himself up to police.

 Dicketts was sentenced to four years prison of which he served two years for good behaviour and then left England to run a rubber plantation in Malaya.

-In October 1957, John Bull Magazine published an article called 'Hitler's Wartime Spies in Britain' which named Arthur Owens but not Walter Dicketts.
+In October 1957, John Bull magazine published an article called "Hitler's Wartime Spies in Britain" which named Arthur Owens but not Walter Dicketts.
 Dicketts was described by his German codename Brown, and was pictured being drugged by the Abwehr who removed his opening signet ring to see if any hidden secret code was written behind the photograph of his girlfriend Kay.

 Dicketts died in August 1957 of coal-gas poisoning, having apparently killed himself, and Owens died in December of the same year of cardiac asthma, a condition secondary to heart failure that is marked by breathing difficulty.

 In 1972 John Cecil Masterman published The Double Cross System in the War of 1939 to 1945, an intimate account of wartime British military deception, in which Celery is mentioned, but not identified as Walter Dicketts.
-His family did not discover his role with British intelligence in both World Wars until his security services file was released by the British National Archives in 2006.
+His family did not discover his role with British intelligence in both world wars until his security services file was released by the British National Archives in 2006.
 It was at this time that his family discovered the existence of his other wives, mistresses and children.

 In 2017, his granddaughter Carolinda Witt, published a biography of Dicketts' called Double Agent Celery – MI5's Crooked Hero.